csdms/bmi/docs/source/bmi.getter_setter.rst

 * Depending on how a model is written, a variable may not be accessible until after the call to :ref:`initialize`.
 Likewise, the variable may not be accessible after calling :ref:`finalize`.
+* In C and Fortran, an integer status code indicating success (zero) or failure (nonzero) is returned.

 [:ref:`getter_setter_funcs` | :ref:`basic_model_interface`]